eabdelfa/03_philosophers/README.md

 - Each philosopher is a separate process.
 - Forks are represented by a semaphore.
 - Semaphores are used for synchronization.
+- Clean exit is handled using a shared stop flag.

 ## Global Rules